fluss-rd/fluss/admin/README.md

 In the project, you can add styles via CSS or SASS modules.
 CSS/SASS modules are the way to create styles (id or classes) that only exists on the component you use and don't take effect in sub-components.

-Follow this tutorial of how to create a SASS module and use it in a component (replace `.css` by `.scss` if what you want is to create a CSS module):
+Follow this tutorial of how to create a SASS module and use it in a component (replace `.scss` by `.css` if what you want is to create a CSS module):

-1. Create a SASS/ module inside `src/styles/pages/my-page/`.
+1. Create a SASS module called `src/styles/pages/my-page/my-style.scss`.
 Example:

-    `src/styles/pages/my-page/my.scss`
     ```scss
-    text {
+    .text {
       color: red;
     }
     ```

-2. Import the styles into your component just like any TS file.
+2. Create a component (or use one already created) in `src/pages/my-page.tsx` and import the styles into your component just like any TS file.
 Example:

-    `src/pages/my-page.tsx`
     ```tsx
-    import styles from "./my-page.module.scss";
+    import styles from "../styles/pages/my-page/my-style.module.scss";

     export default function MyPage() {
-      return <span style={styles.text}>Page</span>
+      return <span className={styles.text}>Page</span>
     }
     ```